 He identifies the Commonwealth Bank as one such institution; the Commbank app requires users to fill out their sensitive details offline, an encrypted version of which is sent to the institution as a kind of security signature when they need to bank on their phone.

 “That helps to alleviate any chance of a man in the middle attack because the key chain was entered ‘out of band’ – which is without using the network that you’re using to communicate,” says Longhorn.
 “There’s less opportunity for someone to sit on the network and listen to the traffic because they weren’t privy to the original key exchange.”

 Despite the measures taken by organizations like banks to protect the personal information of those using their online services, the truth is that nothing can entirely rule out the possibility of it being compromised.

 “What people don’t realize is that just saying it’s encrypted is not any guarantee of security,” continues Longhorn.
 “In fact, any level of security is not a guarantee of security.
 The more you obfuscate things the more you make it difficult for people, the more of a disincentive it is for people to try and do it.
 There’s a law of diminishing returns.”

 As banking apps become more popular, so too do phishing apps designed to lure customers into a false sense of security and divulge their sign-in details.

 “Whenever we download applications, we don’t really know whether they’re a true application, or if it’s actually a piece of malware designed by a hacker to get your confidential information,” warns Trend Micro’s Su.

-She explains that one of the major threats posed to smartphone users lies in apps that appear to have been created by respected companies, but that have actually been developed by hackers endeavouring to phish for login details.
+She explains that one of the major threats posed to smartphone users lies in apps that appear to have been created by respected companies, but that has actually been developed by hackers endeavoring to phish for login details.
 Pure Hacking’s Miller notes the likelihood of this kind of attack depends heavily on the type of phone being used.